 - 1. Flush the cooling system and check for leaks and blockage every 2000 hours.
 The engine must be stopped and cold. - 2.
-Remove the pressure cap from the radiator with caution.
-If applicable, open the cooling system air vent on top of turbocharger. - 3.
+Close the seacock. - 3.
+Remove the pressure cap from the expansion tank with caution.
+If applicable, open the cooling system air vent on top of turbocharger. - 4.
 Open the drains on the exhaust manifold and engine block.
-Drain the fresh water system (see Component Locations, pages 4). - 4.
-For vessels with keel cooling, the vessel must be out of the water to allow draining of the keel cooler. - 5.
+Drain the fresh water system (see Component Locations, pages 4 5). - 5.
+For vessels with keel cooling, the vessel must be out of the water to allow draining of the keel cooler. - 6.
 With drains open, pour clean water into the expansion tank.
 When the water from drain is clear and free from discoloration and sediment, close that drain.
-When all drains are closed, flushing is complete. - 6.
-Fill the fresh water system by pouring the recommended coolant mixture as described in previous sections. - 7.
-Close cooling system air vent on turbocharger. - 8.
+When all drains are closed, flushing is complete. - 7.
+Fill the fresh water system by pouring the recommended coolant mixture as described in previous sections. - 8.
+Close cooling system air vent on turbocharger. - 9.
+Open the seacock. - 10.
 Start the engine.
 Check hoses and connections and repair any leakage.